 In-Game vs Driver Level V-Sync

-There are two ways to enable V-Sync for game; first is in the in-game graphics settings and the second one is in the graphics card driver settings using their control panel.
+There are two ways to enable V-Sync for a game; the first is in the in-game graphics settings and the second one is in the graphics card driver settings using their control panel.

 Advanced V-Sync Technologies